bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.asset_host` sets the host for the assets.
 Useful when CDNs are used for hosting assets, or when you want to work around the concurrency constraints built-in in browsers using different domain aliases.
 Shorter version of `config.action_controller.asset_host`.

-* `config.autoload_once_paths` accepts an array of paths from which Rails will autoload constants that won't be wiped per request.
+* `config.autoload_once_paths` accepts an array of paths from which Quails will autoload constants that won't be wiped per request.
 Relevant if `config.cache_classes` is `false`, which is the case in development mode by default.
 Otherwise, all autoloading happens only once.
 All elements of this array must also be in `autoload_paths`.
 Default is an empty array.

-* `config.autoload_paths` accepts an array of paths from which Rails will autoload constants.
+* `config.autoload_paths` accepts an array of paths from which Quails will autoload constants.
 Default is all directories under `app`.

 * `config.cache_classes` controls whether or not application classes and modules should be reloaded on each request.
 Defaults to `false` in development mode, and `true` in test and production modes.